FAQs about The Eczema Diet & Detox

 Q: When I can move onto Stage 2 of The Eczema Diet?

-Keep in mind this can be different for everyone, you may find it can take one month or up to 6 months or more for your skin to clear up.
-Be patient and try not to introduce new foods to quickly, wait until your skin feels ready.
+Keep in mind this can be different for everyone.
+You may find it can take one month or up to 6 months or more for your skin to clear up.
+Be patient and try not to introduce new foods too quickly.
+It's not a race!
+Wait until your skin feels ready.

 Q: How does The Eczema Detox differ from The Eczema Diet?